kaBeech/tensort/README.md

     Tensor <- Tuple of a Register list and a Memory list

-    Memory <- List of Bytes or Tensors contained in the current Tensor
+    Memory <- List of Bytes or Tensors contained in the current Tensor.
+              Technically this is a tensor field, but it seems less confusing to just call it `Memory`

     Register <- List of Records referencing each Byte or Tensor in Memory